leo-cavalcante/data-ft-par-labs/Projects/Week-1/your-project/README.md

 - [Links](#links)

 ## Project Description
 Write a short description of your project.
 Write 1-2 sentences about what what you chose to build and why.
+The project consists in writing an online game of Blackjack.

 ## Rules
 Describe briefly the rules of the game you chose.
+The main rules apply, with XXX specificities :

 ## Workflow
 Outline the workflow you used in your project.
 What are the steps you went through?

+1. Creation of the deck of cards
+2. Creation of functions to handles the tasks required in each round:
+  2.2

 ## Organization
 How did you organize your work?
 Did you use any tools like a trello or kanban board?